python-discord/bot/bot/resources/tags/generators-iterators.md

 **More Information**

-• Generators and Iterators can also be created as custom classes by implementing their required [methods](https://docs.python.org/3/library/collections.abc.html#collections-abstract-base-classes-1).
-The preferred way to do this is by extending the respective Abstract Base Classes within `collections.abc`.
+• Generators and Iterators can also be created as custom classes by implementing their required [abstract methods](https://docs.python.org/3/library/collections.abc.html#collections-abstract-base-classes-1).

 • Check out the [Real python article](https://realpython.com/introduction-to-python-generators/) for a more in-depth view of Generators and their use-cases!